As Brexit talks begin, Europe sees economic upswing over UK

 Perhaps the most important development for the economy has been the election of Macron as France’s new president, and his party’s big success in legislative elections on Sunday.

 Macron was elected on a mandate to deeply reform France’s economy, such as making it easier to hire and fire workers.
+And he is unlikely to waste much time pushing those reforms through.
 The French economy is performing better than at any time in years, which could make it more palatable for people to accept the changes.

-All the signs are that the French economy, for years a laggard in Europe, has pushed into a higher gear.
+All the signs are that the French economy, for years a laggard in Europe’s economy, has pushed into a higher gear.
 The same can be said for the wider eurozone economy, which grew by 0.6 percent in the first three months of the year.

 Investors are getting more confident about its prospects, with some funds, including Blackrock and Morgan Stanley, recommending clients to go “overweight” on European stocks.

 It’s still unclear how this divergence in performance between the two sides of the Brexit negotiating table will play out.
-The worry for Britain is that the EU will be able to tough it out a bit more than it could have done a year ago.
+The worry, surely for Britain, is that the EU will be able to tough it out a bit more than it could have done a year ago.